roytang/blog/content/post/2020/01/2019-year-in-review/index.md

 Work, Learning and Self Improvement:

   * Hours worked: ???
+    * I've been cutting back on my work commitments this year, preferring to spend more time on personal projects.
   * Programming languages/frameworks learned: Only 1 really new thing, that's the Ionic mobile app framework.
 (Down from 4 last year)
+    * I did do a [miniproject](/2019/08/devnotes-tt-miniproject/) which let me try out a few new things.
+    * I also explored a bit and learned a lot about web standards and [Indieweb things](/2019/11/indieweb/) this year
   * Books read: 4, same as last year.
     * [So Good They Can't Ignore You by Cal Newport](/2019/11/so-good-they-cant-ignore-you/)
     * [Utopia for Realists by Rutger Bergman](/2019/08/book-review-utopia-for-realists-by-rutger-bregman/)